 Welcome

-- The Black Carpet was designed as a means to celebrate and recognize the contributions of Black students, staff, faculty, and community members.
-What started as one of the premier events during Black History Month, the Black Carpet is now an annual campus tradition that honors those within the African Diaspora.
-This event provides an opportunity for attendees to dance, eat, and celebrate the Black Community!
-The following awards are given out at this event each year:
+The Black Carpet is a cherished campus tradition designed to celebrate and honor the contributions of Black students, staff, faculty, and community members.
+Initially established as a premier event during Black History Month, this annual gathering within the African Diaspora provides an opportunity for attendees to dance, dine, and rejoice in the Black community.
+The event features the presentation of prestigious awards:

-- Dr. Bert Babero Sr. Faculty/Staff Award (Recognizes Black staff or faculty member at UNLV)
+• Dr. Bert Babero Sr. Faculty/Staff Award (Honoring a Black staff or faculty member at UNLV)

-- The Blackprint Award (Recognizes UNLV Black registered student organization)
+• The Black Print Award (Acknowledging a UNLV Black registered student organization)

-- Each day during Black History Month, there is a new trivia question posted on SDSJ’s social media to raise awareness about facts that are not too commonly known when learning about Black History.
-The purpose of this initiative is to engage broader audiences when learning about the historical contributions from those within the African Diaspora.
+Throughout Black History Month, SDSJ's social media platforms feature daily trivia questions to shed light on lesser-known facts about Black history.
+This initiative aims to engage a broader audience in learning about the historical contributions from those within the African Diaspora.

-- Each year, SDSJ presents a program to celebrate and acknowledge the cultural significance of Juneteenth, the anniversary of the emancipation of those who were enslaved in the United States.
+Each year, SDSJ organizes a program to commemorate Juneteenth, recognizing the cultural significance of this day that marks the emancipation of those who were enslaved in the United States.

-- It is important to recognize and acknowledge that the Black experience at UNLV is not a single story.
-Through passive marketing campaigns, the Black/African American Programs Team creates graphics and literature to highlight various topics that center those within the African Diaspora.
-A few topics that have been highlighted are Black womxn’s empowerment, Black mental health, Black historical monuments, and Black hidden figures.
+Marketing Campaigns Understanding that the Black experience at UNLV is diverse, the Black/African American Programs Team employs passive marketing campaigns.
+These campaigns include graphics and literature highlighting various topics central to the African Diaspora, such as Black womxn's empowerment, Black mental health, Black historical monuments, and Black hidden figures.

-- The Office of Student Diversity Programs, in collaboration with the Office of Counseling and Psychological Services, provides a healing space for students within the African Diaspora.
-More information about the dates and times for this initiative during the Spring 2021 semester will be released at a later time.
+In collaboration with the Office of Counseling and Psychological Services, the Office of Student Diversity Programs provides a healing space for students within the African Diaspora through the Black Students Matter initiative.
+More information about dates and times for this initiative during the Spring 2021 semester will be released at a later time.

 Resources